wadewegner/wadewegner.github.com/_posts/2014-04-30-update-records-with-python-and-the-salesforce-bulk-api.md

 ---
 layout: post
-title: "Update Records with Python & the Salesforce Bulk API"
+title: "Update Records with Python and the Salesforce Bulk API"
 description: "See how to update lots of records with the Salesforce Bulk API using Python."
 categories:
 - python